hnlcory/AzureVMS/TagWithCreator-main/README.md

 AutoTagging VMs in Azure DevOps

 Purpose
-Currently, The goal of the tagging  However, it is
+Currently, The goal of the tagging is to identify who created a resource and when.
+However, current functionality only allows for this to be done for all new resources, not existing.

 Summary
-We followed Anthony Watherston’s guide for general guidelines on setup
+We followed Anthony Watherston’s guide for general guidelines on setup.
  Note: Deviations from the setup guide material are listed under the “VS Code” Section of Steps

 Specifications
 Windows PowerShell 5
 Note: Windows PowerShell 7 will not work
 Azure Powershell
+During the setup process, we ran
-Skeleton TagWithCreator file found here
+Skeleton TagWithCreator file found /function/TagWithCreator here

 Steps
 VS Code – Initial skeleton file ‘TagWithCreator’ -Setup requires changes in deploy.ps1
--          $resourceGroupName = ""  # <-- Replace with new group name
+$resourceGroupName = ""  # <-- Replace with new group name
--          $location = ""       	# <-- Requires a valid location
+$location = ""       	# <-- Requires a valid location
--          $storageAccountName = "" # <-- Needs unique name (global unique required)
+$storageAccountName = "" # <-- Needs unique name (global unique required)
--          $appServicePlanName = "" # <-- Replace with new service name
+$appServicePlanName = "" # <-- Replace with new service name
--          $appInsightsName = ""    # <-- Replace with new Insight name
+$appInsightsName = ""    # <-- Replace with new Insight name
--          $functionName = ""   	# <-- Needs unique name (global unique required)
+$functionName = ""   	# <-- Needs unique name (global unique required)
 -Required modifications to the “New-AzRoleAssignment” on line 19,20 -Scope (Get-AzContext)[0].Subscription.Id
 -Added to both lines at the end, ensures that the role assignments are made for the subscription with the ID of the first subscription associated with the current scope